All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Storage Requirements Refrigerated (2-8°C) Room temperature stable

 GHK-Cu offers more flexible dosing options due to its stability and multiple administration routes.
 Starting doses of 1 mg daily allow assessment of individual response and tolerance.
-Most users achieve desired effects with 1-3 mg daily, though some anti-aging protocols utilize higher doses up to 5 mg daily under medical supervision.
+Most users achieve desired effects with 1-3 mg daily, though some anti-aging protocols use higher doses up to 5 mg daily under medical supervision.

 Subcutaneous injection provides optimal bioavailability for systemic effects, while topical application targets localized skin concerns.
 Sublingual administration offers a middle ground, providing better absorption than oral routes while avoiding injection discomfort.
-Some users combine topical and systemic administration for comprehensive anti-aging benefits.
+Some users combine topical and systemic administration for thorough anti-aging benefits.

 GHK-Cu demonstrates greater stability than BPC-157, remaining potent at room temperature for extended periods.
 This stability allows for more convenient storage and travel, though refrigeration still extends shelf life.
 Pre-mixed solutions maintain potency for 3-6 months when properly stored, compared to BPC-157's 30-60 day limitation.